 The socioeconomics section is meant to outline the pertinent economic, social, and community information available for assessing the successes and impacts of management measures or the achievements of the FEP within the PRIAs.
-The section begins with an overview of the socioeconomic context for the region, and then provides a summary of relevant studies for the PRIAs.
-Because human habitation is limited in the PRIAs, socioeconomic information is also limited.
+The section provides an overview of the socioeconomic context for the region, but socioeconomic information is limited because human habitation is scarce.
 The socioeconomics section of this report will be expanded in later years if activity increases and as resources allow.
-There were no new socioeconomic data reported from the PRIAs in 2018.
+There were no new socioeconomic data reported for the PRIAs in 2019.